RobinNagpal/reagent-internals/docs/02-components/01-first-component.md

 If we try to debug the rendered component in [react developer tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) we can relate how reagent converts function to a react component.

+This is done in following steps

+### 1. Determine element type

+### 2. Looks for component in cache
+Reagent checks if the component is already present with this name(fully qualified) in the cache.
+Reagent doesn't keep a separate cache, but it looks for the property `:cljsReactClass` on that function, if not present it creates a new component of the function and sets `:cljsReactClass` property as newly created component class.
+Next time the same cljs function/component is accessed, the react component set on `:cljsReactClass` will be reused.

+### 3. Creates new

+### 4.

 # Updating the component